05TharunKM/Samsung-PD-Training-/README.md

 d = (0 + 0) .
 1
 d = 0
 ```
-- So the correct output at 1500ns should be '0' but in top waveform where simulation is done before synthesis output is shown as '1' i.e it's taking a value of previous cycle.
-This problem is rectivied by doing GLS(bottom tab) where the correct output is correct.
+- So the correct output 'd' at 1500ns should be '0' but in top waveform where simulation is done before synthesis output  'd' is shown as '1' i.e it's taking a value of previous cycle.
+This problem is rectified by doing GLS(bottom tab) where the correct output is shown.

 Schematic:
 <img width="1080" alt="bs_sch.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/002d0c0159831b8688ba12169779dae8adf0433d/docs/assets/imagesday4/bs_sch.png">